OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

     <figcaption>Some labels inconsistencies across our repositories</figcaption>
 </figure>

+Having the option for defining labels at the Organization level would be a nice addition.

 ## Sprints

 Milestones are the recommended approach to manage sprints with GitHub, with one small caveat though, there is no start-date for milestones (only end date).
 It’s not a huge deal, but a slight annoyance as you cannot precisely determine the beginning of a sprint to get its burndown.